-The Division has grown in stature under the visionary leadership of Professor Solly Benatar in the 1970’s and Professor Eric Bateman over the last two decades.
-Publication counts have progressively increased over the past three decades from approximately 85 publications in 1980 to 1990 period, to more than 60 publications in peer-reviewed journals in 2012 alone.
+There are four honorary consultants who all contribute to teaching, training, clinical service, and capacity development (Professor Rodney Dawson [Director of the UCT Lung Institute], Emeritus Professor Eric Bateman, and Emeritus Associate Professor Paul Willcox).
+The Division grew in stature under the visionary leadership of Professor Solly Benatar in the 1970’s and Professor Eric Bateman over two decades (preceding 2013).
+Publication counts have progressively increased over the past four decades from approximately 85 publications in 1980 to 1990 period, to more than 60 publications in peer-reviewed journals in 2019 alone.

 Members of the Division regularly publish in internationally recognised journals such as The Lancet, New England Journal of Medicine, PLoS Medicine, the American Journal of Respiratory and Critical Care Medicine, Thorax, and the European Respiratory Journal, amongst others.

 The Division of Pulmonology primarily serves the population of the Western Cape, but also renders specialists services nationally.
 The clinical service provides approximately 1300 OPD visits annually, conducts ~700 pulmonary function tests annually, undertakes 600 inpatient consultations, and contributes substantially to the care of 1800 ICU admissions annually.
-The Division has thus far trained 33 internationally competitive sub-specialists over the last 40 years, several of whom are high ranking international faculty.
+The Division has thus far trained ~40 internationally competitive sub-specialists over the last 40 years, several of whom are high ranking international faculty.
 The Division of Pulmonology serves a spectrum of patients, including the indigent, refugees, and also those with private medical insurance who seek the expertise of members and services within the Division.

 UCT Lung Institiute